FBI Conceals Chinese Infiltration of U.S. Election Software

 “The quality of research that has been done to supplement what we already had and to corroborate what we already had has been incredible.”

 Phillips added, “This is some of the best research I have ever seen.
 The quality of it, the depth of it, we were with a prosecutor the other day and we had an opportunity to share some of this information with them.”

 He continued, “There's likely going to be a grand jury convened here in the next week or so.
 It's supported by not just the research that my team OPSEC did for Catherine and True the Vote, but by the research of one of the best research teams I've ever seen come together.”

 “The data and research all stand on their own.”

-Englebrecht concluded that Eugene Yu and the Konnech story is far from over and will continue to get stratospherically bigger.
+Englebrecht concluded that Eugene Yu and the Konnech story are far from over and will continue to get increasingly bigger.

-To turn this passion into a career, I need your support: subscribers who sign up for $5 a month enable me to work full-time as an independent investigative journalist.
-For the price of a cup of coffee, you become my largest benefactor, and my work continues to be beholden only to truth, freedom, and the American people.
+To turn this passion into a career, I need your support: subscribers who sign up for $5 a month enable me to work full-time as an independent journalist and empower us to reach an ever-expanding audience.
+For the price of a cup of coffee, you become my largest benefactor, and my work continues to be accountable only to truth, freedom, and the American people.

 Disclaimer: Although, I have extensively researched Konnech Inc., the information that I have may be incomplete.
 I reserve the right to update, append or correct any statements or information contained herein as more information becomes available.
 If you have any further information, please let me know in the comment section of this article.